 Let us have a look at ZTE Annual Report, we note that Net profit Attributable to Shareholders is RMB 2,633 million, however, when we remove the extraordinary items from the Income Statement, the Net Profit gets reduced to RMB 2,072 million.

-Transactions which are above the material limit of an organization will be classified under extraordinary items of the company.
-Materiality is subjective to the size of balance sheet of the organization and the industry to which the company belongs.
+Transactions that are above the material limit of an organization will be classified under extraordinary items of the company.
+Materiality is subjective to the size of the balance sheet of the organization and the industry to which the company belongs.

 - Particular extraordinary item is material with respect to the total income reported for that given period